FlagrantGarden/adg/content/violence.md

 weight: 50
 ---

-You're made of meat and when people poke holes in you you bleed and die.
+You're made of meat and when people poke holes in you, you bleed and die.
 If you're going to fight you have to be prepared for it to be to the death, and you should be sure you're going to win before you draw your blade.